UP-nxt/cmis-ruby/readme.md

 ## Running Specs

-Running the tests requires a separate CMIS server and two environment variables:
+Running the tests requires a separate CMIS server.

-- `CMIS_BROWSER_URL` – The URL of the CMIS server's browser binding.
-- `TEST_REPOSITORY_ID` – The ID of the configured repository that can be used for running the specs on that server.

 The default rake task runs the specs.

 ## TODO